codeforfrankfurt/buerger-cloud/README.md

-Buerger-Cloud
+Buerger-Cloud for Air Quality
 =

-Keep your movement data private!
+Keep your air quality measurements and/or movement data private as long as you want!

-Instead of automatically sending movement data to your provider, you can store it in the Buerger-Cloud and then give it (or part of it) to those providers you want.

-This project was created to store data from mobile fine dust sensors via LoRaWAN and to serve this data in anonymoud form to a frontend visualizing it.
+This project was created to store data from (mobile (fine dust)) sensors via LoRaWAN and to serve this data in anonymous form to a frontend visualizing it.

-It was created at the Global Open Data Hackathon in Frankfurt, Germany 2018.

-You find more information at https://hackmd.io/s/Hk2OEBldM
+You can find more information at https://hackmd.io/s/Hk2OEBldM